 Why is Pool Alkalinity Important?

-If your pool water has low alkalinity, it has become too acidic.
-This may cause severe eye, nasal, and skin irritation and also corrode your pool’s equipment, including its plumbing.
-In contrast, if the water is too alkaline, it may cause scaling of your pool’s plumbing and its surface as well as cloudiness or murkiness of the water.
+Acidic water can cause eye, nasal, and skin irritation and corrode your pool equipment and plumbing.
+In contrast, if the water is too alkaline, it may cause scaling on the pool’s plumbing and its surface, as well as cloudy or murky water.

-Further, low or high alkalinity negatively impacts chlorine, which is the most frequently used chemical to keep your pool water free from potentially dangerous bacteria.
-Chlorine works to clean pools by attacking the fats known as lipids in cellular walls in bacteria and other microorganisms, harming their intracellular structures and enzymes and killing them.
-(See below for more information on chlorine.)
+Furthermore, low or high alkalinity negatively impacts chlorine, the most frequently used chemical to keep your pool water free from potentially dangerous bacteria.
+Chlorine cleans pools by attacking the fats known as lipids in cellular walls in bacteria and other microorganisms, harming their intracellular structures and enzymes and killing them (See below for more information on chlorine).

 So what is the ideal pH level for your pool water?
-You’ll want to aim for close to neutral but slightly alkaline: i.e., 7.4 to 7.6 on the pH scale.
+You’ll want to aim for 7.4 to 7.6 on the pH scale.
 Slightly alkaline water will be the kindest to your pool and your skin, eyes, and nose since this is the pH level that enables chlorine to best work its magic.